 West Islip is a decidedly white-collar town, with fully 85.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, West Islip is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in West Islip who work in office and administrative support (15.26%), sales jobs (13.56%), and management occupations (9.71%).

-Because of many things, West Islip is a great place for families with children to consider.
-First of all, many other families with children live here, making West Islip a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, West Islip has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+West Islip is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, West Islip’s overall crime rate is lower than average for the country.

 West Islip is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of West Islip are very well educated compared to the average community in the nation: 36.44% of adults in West Islip have a bachelor's degree or even advanced degree.
+The education level of West Islip citizens is very high relative to the national average among all cities (21.84%): 36.44% of adults in West Islip have a bachelor's degree or even advanced degree.

 The per capita income in West Islip in 2010 was $40,931, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $163,724 for a family of four.